Subir Banerjee (Apu) in ‘Pather Panchali’ – Wikimedia

 Remember, we were never children.
 When we recall old childhood memories, we only remember that we were being ’us’, or simply only ‘being’.
 We don’t ever remember being children.
 We were little adults, in the same way that we are now, in many ways, grown up children.
 But the grown up part of our present child-like innocence, is all that we have accumulated, and that has thwarted us.
 The beliefs and illusions of being this or that.
 All that we need to put aside or see through, in order to reveal in ourself the pure being that we are and always have been.
 And this pure being has qualities that we find in small children in enormous quantity.

 Maybe this is what we love so much in children.
 They remind us of a nature in us that is always present but forgotten.
 This child-like innocence and joy contained in just being; this period when we have not yet been asked to be a thinking person or entity, and have the leisure to simply swim, again and again, in the simple bliss of just being alive.
 For we were, as we are now, the eternal and pure knowing of our own being.
 The last scene of the movie shows the whole family travelling in a bullock cart.
 Under the cart hangs the swaying light of a lantern.
-A peaceful reminder of the eternal light that is sitting quietly in all of us.
+A peaceful reminder of the eternal light of being that is sitting quietly in all of us.

 Film by Satyajit Ray (1921-1992)